The Victorian Skills Authority (VSA) provides evidence-based planning and solutions to meet current and future skills needs in Victoria.

 - The annual Victorian Skills Plan(opens in a new window) provides a skills roadmap that sets out training needs for the next 3 years.

-- State of the Victorian Labour Market Report(opens in a new window) provides detailed, in-depth analysis of labour market trends and challenges in Victoria over the past year, to identify areas requiring an education and training response.
+- The State of the Victorian Labour Market Report(opens in a new window) provides detailed, in-depth analysis of labour market trends and challenges in Victoria over the past year, to identify areas requiring an education and training response.

 The Victorian Skills Authority (VSA) also oversees the VET Development Centre(opens in a new window) which promotes professional development for training practitioners.